Meet the members of the core Project Principalis search team

 Dr. Michot is considered one of the world’s foremost experts on the ecology of Redheads (Aythya Americana).
 He has studied these birds on their breeding grounds in Utah and on their wintering grounds in Louisiana, Mississippi, Alabama, Florida, Texas, and Mexico.
 Dr. Michot has given at least 50 scientific presentations and guest lectures on this diving duck and he has produced more than 40 publications on this species, including species accounts in two of the world’s premier bird references, The Birds of North America and Oxford University Press’ Bird Families of the World.
 His papers fall under the topics of nesting ecology, nest parasitism, foraging ecology, food and feeding habits, body condition, gut morphology, habitat use, nutrition, contaminants, behavior, time and activity budgets, population ecology, distribution and abundance, feather mineralogy, physiology, molt, courtship, movements, parasitology, and osmotic balance.
 Dr. Michot’s papers were selected twice (1996 and 2013) as “Best Paper” in the Wildlife Category for the Louisiana Association of Professional Biologists.
 Dr. Michot lists more than 100 published titles in his career.
 These include articles in peer reviewed journals, books or book chapters, peer reviewed government reports, and peer reviewed articles in miscellaneous outlets.
 His articles have been cited more than 1,000 times, at the rate of more than 75 citations per year.
 Lastly, Dr. Michot is bilingual and of Acadian descent, and he plays accordion and sings in a Traditional Cajun band, Les Freres Michot.
 Read more about his work here.

-Peggy Shrum is a Field Intern with Project Principalis.
+Peggy Shrum, MS, is a biologist with Project Principalis.
 She graduated in 2005 with a Bachelor of Science in Wildlife Biology from Clemson, where she also received her Masters in 2009.
 She began her PhD in 2010.
 Her research primarily focuses on birds of prey in the Peruvian Amazon, and she studies raptors as bioindicators of ecosystem contaminants and the effects of elevated mercury levels on birds of prey.
 Her fieldwork in the Amazon has prepared her for the experience of searching for the Ivory-billed Woodpecker with Project Principalis.

 Dr. Jay Tischendorf (BS Zoology/Environmental Biology, Ohio University 1984; DVM Colorado State University 1997) has 30 years of coast to coast wildlife research experience across most major North American habitats as well as in Central America.
 A wildlife biologist and veterinarian, his background includes extensive fieldwork with many threatened and highly endangered avian and mammalian species.
 A former adjunct faculty member at the University of Great Falls (Montana), Dr. Tischendorf has served with the US Fish and Wildlife Service, US Department of Agriculture (US Forest Service and APHIS), the National Park Service, Bureau of Land Management, and several state and/or non-governmental groups and organizations including The Nature Conservancy and the Audubon Society.
 Under the auspices of the University of Idaho, he helped launch a long-term study of mountain lions in Yellowstone National Park.
 This project was featured in the ABC World of Discovery documentary, “Cougar: Ghost of the Rockies.”